What you should know about Lux Blox

 Lux is available in hundreds of local brick and mortar Toy & Specialty Gift Retailers and Museum Stores around the nation.

-Lux is also available for purchase on this website (click on "Shop"), or by calling toll free at 309-297-4430 during regular business hours.
-Lux is also available at our Amazon store.
+Lux is also available for purchase on this website (click on "Shop All"), or by calling toll free at 309-297-4430 during regular business hours.

 What Will You Build?